 The Bachelor of International Economics (BIE) is a distinct four-year, full-time degree offered by the Vancouver School of Economics at UBC with support from UBC Sauder School of Business.
-This academically rigorous degree provides strong technical training and a broad curriculum that examines topics such as international trade, international finance, and international development.
+This academically rigorous degree provides strong technical training and a broad curriculum that examines topics such as international trade, international finance, international development, and environmental economics.

 UBC’s Vancouver School of Economics is consistently ranked number one in Canada and among the best in the world, with an established tradition of research excellence, high-quality graduate and undergraduate education, and community engagement.Send details

 A UBC education will introduce you to people and ideas from around the world, open doors to new opportunities, and take you places you never imagined.
 You’ll graduate not only with expertise in your chosen field, but with the skills you need to continue growing, learning, and evolving with your career over time.
 As an International Economics graduate, you’ll be equipped for a career as a professional or academic economist in the public, non-governmental, or private sectors.

 - Business Analyst, Electronic Arts

 - Research Assistant, Office of the Parliamentary Budget Officer

 - Graduate Student in Computational Finance, Carnegie Mellon